-In my Washington, D.C. office, internships run throughout the fall, spring or summer semesters for college students.
+In my Washington, D.C. office, internships run throughout the fall, spring, and summer semesters for college students.
 Although all internships in all offices are unpaid, students gain invaluable work experience.
 The hours are flexible to accommodate students' hectic course schedules, but generally run 9:00 a.m. to 5:00 p.m.

-If you are interested in interning in my Washington DC Office, please send your application along with a resume and cover letter to Mr. Christopher Ferrer, my intern coordinator in the Washington D.C. office.
+If you are interested in pursuing an internship in my Washington, D.C. office please send your application along with a resume and cover letter to Mr. Wesley Brooks, my Staff Assistant who coordinates our Capitol Internship Program.
 You may also email your application directly to Wes or reach him with any questions you may have at email@example.com.

 In my Florida office, interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters and assisting with constituent case work or work on District-based projects of importance.